5th-Intruders/student-managers-/README.md

 - Paid students are automatically converted to "unpaid" status after 31 days
 - Notifications trigger for important student status changes

-## 🛠️ Installation & Setup

-1. Clone this repository
-2. No build process required - open `index.html` in your browser
-3. For development, consider using a local server like Live Server in VS Code

 ## 📊 Firebase Usage